 You can search for the ‘RoosterMoney’ skill from your Amazon Alexa app and Enable it for your family.
 Use your parent login details to link you account and then say ‘Alexa, open RoosterMoney’!
 We developed the RoosterMoney skill for Amazon Alexa to act as a family hub where everyone can find out how much is owed to who, who earned […]

 All of us at RoosterHQ enjoy a good Ted Talk.
 They’re short, insightful and a lot of the time, they’re funny and entertaining too!
 We also think they provide some great ‘kidspiration’!
-From engaging ways to get children into engineering, to the small questions asked that can lead to the next big scientific discovery, we […]
+So here’s our favourite Ted Talks for Kids.
+From engaging ways to get children into engineering, to the small questions asked that can […]

 Many families on RoosterMoney use a reward chart and star charts to help manage their children’s pocket money or get them involved in household jobs!
 We have created a free reward chart template to make it easy for you to print off a customisable reward chart.
 To create your chart, choose from the tasks under […]